ices-tools-dev/VISA_tool/hke.md

 # Reference Points
 <br>
-**Table 5** Herring in Subarea 4 and divisions 3.a and 7.d, autumn spawners.
-Reference points, values, and their technical basis.
+**Table 5** Reference points, values, and their technical basis for hake in subareas 4, 6, and 7, and in divisions 3.a, 8.a–b, and 8.d, Northern stock.
 <table class="table" style="margin-left: auto; margin-right: auto;">
  <thead>
   <tr>